Workpop/optimistic-middleware/README.md

 1. `[type] - action type corresponding to reducer state change`
 2. `[stateKey] - key of reducer related to action`
-3. `[mutation] - asynchronous function intended to mutate some data on the server`
+3. `[async] - asynchronous function intended to mutate some data on the server`
 4. `[data] - data needed to change the state in the reducer`
+5. `[onSuccess]` - function to be called when async function returns *optional
+6. `[simulate]` - function be called to simulate the optimistic update
+7. `[onError]` - function to be called when the async function returns an error

 ## How this works: